hacknorris-code/hacknorris-code/README.md

 ![](https://github.com/hacknorris-aka-penguin/hacknorris-aka-penguin/blob/output/github-contribution-grid-snake.svg)

+YELLOW ALERT - THIS ACCOUNT MIGHT BE IN MEDIUM-SIZED DANGER.
+SYSTEM DETECTED A REAL-LIFE STALKER...
+(COPY OF THIS POST WILL GO TO OTHER PROFILES AND SITES TOO)

 i am a dev and :

 • i like opensource ( to prove it - [here is my codeberg account](https://codeberg.org/hacknorris) , )